daviddelamo/transmission-rpc/README.md

 # transmission-rpc
-WebExtension addon for Mozilla Firefox to work with Transsmision
+WebExtension addon for Mozilla Firefox to work with Transmission